Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-visualisation/linux-evolution/_index.md

 - Ensure that there is a requirements file.
 - Ensure that the data file has a folder and the notebook file has a folder.
 - Ensure that unnecesary comments are removed from the notebook.
-- Ensure graphs should have titles and labelled axis.
+- Ensure that all graphs have titles and labelled axes.
-- Ensure that all plot titles and axis are bold.
+- Ensure that all graph titles and axes labels are bold.